danwing/metadata/draft-rwbr-sconepro-flow-metadata.md

 Video Streaming Metadata:

-The use case requirements and the table values below explained in detail in {{?I-D.draft-rwbr-tsvwg-signaling-use-cases-latest}}.
+The use case requirements and the table values below explained in detail in {{?I-D.rwbr-tsvwg-signaling-use-cases}}.

 | Traffic type                             | Importance | PacketNature      | PacketType           |
 |:----------------------------------------:|:----------:|:-----------------:|:--------------------:|